Scott McInnis (Canadian politician)

-Scott McInnis is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2024 British Columbia general election.
-He represents the electoral district of Columbia River-Revelstoke as a member of the Conservative Party of British Columbia.
+Scott McInnis MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Columbia River-Revelstoke since 2024.
+Elected as a member of the Conservative Party, he briefly served as an independent for 19 days in September 2026.

 Early life and career

 In 2010, he moved to Kimberley, British Columbia from a small farming community in Ontario.

 McInnis is an educator and community leader.
 Before his election, he worked as a teacher and principal for Pre-K to Grade 12, and has worked in both public and independent school systems.
 His 15 year career in education included local and provincial advocacy for education and child care.
 McInnis' participation in the 2022 Teacher Institute for Parliamentary Democracy in Victoria - he marks this as the beginning of his journey into politics.

 McInnis has coached basketball for many years, bringing his teams to multiple East Kootenay Zone Championships.
 He is also an active volunteer in the Elks Lodge #90 in Kimberley.